kburnik/php_codebase/README.md

    source files.
 2. Binds code modules through specified dependencies.
-You don't have to care about `include` or `require`, only the `use` keyword for `namespace`s and class autoloading.
-Bootstrapping the libraries should take care of the rest.
+You don't have to care about `include` or `require`, only the `use` keyword for `namespace`s and class autoloading - bootstrapping the libraries should take care of the rest.
 3. Only affected targets get rebuilt.
 You don't have to run the entire test suite on each change, only the files which can actually be affected, provided you don't break the target encapsulation.
 Bazel does this out of the box.